apache/gravitino/docs/table-partitioning-bucketing-sort-order-indexes.md

 - In some cases, you require other information.
 For example, if the partitioning strategy is `bucket`, you should provide the number of buckets; if the partitioning strategy is `truncate`, you should provide the width of the truncate.

+Once a partitioned table is created, you can [manage its partitions using Gravitino](./manage-table-partition-using-gravitino.md).

 ## Table bucketing

 To create a bucketed table, you should use the following three components to construct a valid bucketed table.